jinzhenfan/jekyll-now/_posts/2016-10-20-Differentially Expression Analysis by EdgeR Cuffdiff and DESeq2.md

 ### Algorithms and tools

-In this blog, I will walk you through several algorithms that serves to answer the question that why cell from different tissues act differently, more specificly, which genes are expressed in one tissue but not in the other tissue.
+In this blog, I will walk you through several algorithms that serve to answer the question that why cell from different tissues act differently, more specificly, which genes are expressed in one tissue but not in the other tissue.

 **GALAXY** is a free public server for DEG analysis, which I have introduced in a previous [blog](https://jinzhenfan.github.io/RNA-Seq-Mapping-by-GALAXY/).
 Here I will mainly introduce **edgeR** and **DESeq2**.